 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-While you want to pay close attention to the forecast for the three or so hours that the game will be going on, you also want to look at those pre-game temps.
-If the temperature will be fluctuating on that day, dress in layers or bring extra clothes to put on as the mercury drops.
+While you want to pay close attention to the forecast for the three or so hours during the game, you also want to look at those pre-game temps.
+If the temperature will be fluctuating, dress in layers or bring extra clothes to put on as the mercury drops.

 What Color Should I Wear?